 Laura is the primary driver of the Shamrock Racing team.
 Behind the wheel of the #4 Sigma in Production Sedans, she is a pint sized pocket rocket determined to break down the stereotype of women in motorsport.

-Emma is a Mum of an ex 27 weeker with a complex medical history.
-She has been a Consumer Representative with the Australia & New Zealand Neonatal Network (ANZNN) since 2017 and sits on the Clinical Practice Improvement Committee.
+Emma is a Mum of an ex 27 weeker, now 6, who has a complex medical history.
+Born with TOF/ OA (Tracheo-Oesophageal Fistula & Oesophageal atresia) her son had surgery when born and suffered other life threatening complications during his time in NICU.
+She works full time in HR for a media company and has been a Consumer Representative with the Australia & New Zealand Neonatal Network (ANZNN) since 2017, and sits on the Clinical Practice Improvement Committee.
 Through the ANZNN she has been very much focused around Family Integrated Care and supporting and promoting this across both Australia and New Zealand.
 Through the network she has been given the opportunity to speak from a consumer perspective at several Neonatal Conferences.
 Having spent significant time in hospital with her son she is very passionate about being a consumer representative and having the ability to have a voice when it comes to the improvement of care and support for parents with premature babies.

 Rachel holds a Bachelor of Education with Honours from the University of Sydney and is the proud mother of four young kids.
 In 2010 after the traumatic birth of her first child, Rachel worked hand in hand with the hospital involved to improve patient outcomes.
 In 2011 and 2012 Rachel was a featured writer for Midwifery Matters Magazine.
 In 2016 Rachel gave birth to her fourth and last baby at just 26 weeks gestation.
 After living in hospital for over a month herself after waking from an induced coma Rachel stayed by her baby’s side in NICU for three months.
 To give thanks Rachel raised $5,000 to donate three Kangaroo Care chairs knowing they are invaluable to parents in NICU.
 Later that year Rachel became a featured writer for Miracle Babies Foundation and following this became an advocate for neonatal care with the backing of Miracle Babies Foundation.
 In 2017 Rachel featured in local newspapers, Baby Love’s Preemie Proud Campaign, the Weekend Today Show and was appointed to the ANZNN Follow Up Committee as part of the first cohort of consumer reps.
 Following this Rachel became a consumer rep for Western Sydney Health and a guest speaker for Miracle Babies Foundation.
 In 2018 Rachel appeared alongside Melinda Cruz on ABC Nightlife and filmed a news report with Channel 9 about blood donation and Lifeblood.
 In April 2018 Rachel featured in That’s Life Magazine and became a guest speaker for Lifeblood for which she continues to do talks for at various events throughout the year.
 In 2018 Rachel also spoke on Vision Christian Radio as well as being an ambassador for the Coleman Greig Challenge.
 Rachel has also featured on Kidspot and sat on judging panels and a Clinical Ethics Forum with NSW Health.
 In 2019 Rachel spoke with Ten News about PTSD and anxiety for parents of premature babies.
 She then filmed with Waterwipes Australia and later was interviewed by 7 News.
 Rachel presented at a FICare session at the annual ANZNN Conference and was an ambassador for the Miracle Babies Foundation Moonwalk.
 Rachel featured on Lifeblood’s docu-series ‘Giving Life’ and in 2020 appeared on a segment for 7.30 Report.
 Rachel is an advocate for women’s and newborn health and is a firm believer in life-long learning and improving outcomes for patients by working in partnership with medical professionals.